Mohamed-94/JueDeTaquin-Puzzle-SmartGame/README.md

 </div>

 ## About
- JueDeTaquin is a famous french puzzele from 19th century, Now this puzzle are coded with c# to produce a cool smart-game to kill some time!.
+ JueDeTaquin is a famous french puzzele from 19th century, Now this puzzle has been coded with c# to produce a cool intelligence-game to kill some time!.
 <h4>
 Tasks:
 </h4>
- -Try to arranging all numbers from 1 to 15.
+ -Try to rearrange all numbers from 1 to 15.

- -Do this arrangement as closest and fatest as possible .
+ -Do this arrangement as closest and fastest as possible .

 ## Usage

-To clone and edit this application, you'll need [Git](https://git-scm.com) and [Visual Studio Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15#) ,or any C# IDE you are familiar with, and/or can meet your demands.
+To clone and edit this application, you'll need [Git](https://git-scm.com) and [Visual Studio Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=15#) ,or any C# IDE you are familiar with.

 --This program requires .NET Framework 4.0 or higher ..